igncp/leaves/Readme.md

 - `./config` : Holds the necessary credentials files for some services (e.g. the LinkedIn API).
 - `./src` : Contains the code that many of the scripts run.
 - `./reports` : Contains output from some programs, e.g. plots.
-- `/data` : Generated in the guest machine, contains the data files used by some software, and the HDFS used by Hadoop.
+- `/data` : Generated in the guest virtual machine, contains the data files used by some software, and the HDFS used by Hadoop.

 ## License and Author
 This project is purely educational and it is licensed under the MIT License.